-If your loved one was a victim of a crime, other resources are made available to you.
-Contact the Highway Patrol's crime victim advocate by calling the Filling a V.O.I.D. hotline at 1-888-773-1800.
+If your loved one was a victim of a crime, other resources should be made available to you.
+Contact the Highway Patrol's Crime Victim Advocate by calling the Filling a V.O.I.D. hotline at 1-888-773-1800.

 In criminal cases, many other rights apply.
-Please ask the assigned Highway Patrol trooper or investigator or prosecuting attorney for further information, or refer to the Missouri statute 595,200 RSMO.
+Please ask the assigned Highway Patrol trooper or investigator or prosecuting attorney for further information.